-Employees are normally retained in a Company Voluntary Arrangement (CVA).
+Employees are normally retained in a CVA.
 However it is likely that restructuring will be required which could mean some redundancies.

-- Are Employees jobs at risk if a CVA is implemented?
+- Are Employees jobs at risk in a CVA?

 Company Voluntary Arrangement and Employees